10 Common Travel Problems in the Dominican Republic & Fixes

 Resorts and local authorities often clean affected beaches, but if sargassum levels are high, consider visiting beaches on the Caribbean side (like La Romana, Isla Saona, or Bahía de las Águilas), where seaweed is less common.

 Check real-time sargassum maps or resort websites for updates before booking beach activities.
+Use the sargassum guide to pick the best beach areas.

-Explore the Dominican Republic with DR Simplified – Your Viator Travel Shop!
+Explore the Dominican Republic with DR Simplified – Your Viator Travel Shop

-All rights reserved 2025
+Terms and Conditions © All rights reserved 2026

 Affiliate Disclaimer